zapabob/ROCm/docs/deploy/linux/prerequisites.md

 To verify that your system has a ROCm-capable GPU, use these steps:

-1. Enter the following command from the Command Line Interface (CLI):
+1. Enter the following command:

    ```shell
    lspci | grep -i display